Kin The Know

 So maybe we've almost talked your ears off about this wonder mineral but, honestly, getting your magnesium supplementation right could make a whole lot of difference to your sleep patterns.

 Our dieticians recommend taking your magnesium supplement about an hour before bed to help you sleep.
-When it comes to our Deep Sleep supplement, the recommended dosage is 2 tablets per day.
 Remember to check with your GP before starting any new nutritional supplements or vitamins, and they can help you figure out the best routine for you.

 Wherever you're at with your sleep health journey, asking for support sooner rather than later is important.
 We're sending you lots of restful vibes!